mklemmingen/BoomChess-Android/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-NEW: Damage is scaled by the health of the piece.
+Damage is scaled by the health of the piece.
 The less health the piece has, the less it will deal damage.
 Its in the format of damage * standardHealth/currentHealth

-NEW: A Pieces Damage to an enemy is a fraction by 1/(numbers of enemies it is attacking this turn) after the individual damage of a single attack has been calculated
+A Pieces Damage to an enemy is a fraction by single-attack-damage/(numbers of enemies it is attacking this turn overall)

-NEW: A Piece gets a damage boost of (1+(numbers of allies close)/10) to its damage multiplicator
+A Piece gets a damage boost by damage*numbers of allies surrounding it

 General(King) / health: int: 50   / damage: 1-5